-Business continuity (BC) and disaster recovery (DR) are terms that are easily confused.
+Business continuity (BC) and disaster recovery (DR) are easily confused terms.
 They seem almost interchangeable, but they’re not quite the same functions.
 Disaster recovery is actually a part of business continuity and involves a plan for getting business back to normal after a disaster occurs.
 Business continuity involves a wider breadth of planning and encompasses plans for keeping a business running during and following a disaster or disruption of any kind.

-A key difference between business continuity and disaster recovery is that business continuity is wider in scope, encompassing all business functions that are necessary to keep the organization running, regardless of what kind of crisis arises.
-Disaster recovery has a narrower scope, focusing on systems impacted by a disaster that need to be recovered or replaced in order for an organization to get back up and running.
+A key difference between business continuity and disaster recovery is business continuity is wider in scope, encompassing all business functions necessary to keep the organization running, regardless of what kind of crisis arises.
+Disaster recovery has a narrower scope, focusing on systems impacted by a disaster that need to be recovered or replaced for an organization to get back up and running.

-Whereas business continuity includes strategies to maintain all essential business functions, from supply and delivery chains to human resources and operations, disaster recovery focuses specifically on restoring any business functions that were adversely affected.
-For example, a business continuity plan would likely include a strategy for maintaining operations in the event of a cyberattack, while a disaster recovery plan would include steps for recovering any lost data and patching up vulnerabilities in order to return to business as usual.
+Whereas business continuity includes strategies to maintain all essential business functions, from supply and delivery chains to human resources and operations, disaster recovery focuses specifically on restoring any adversely affected business functions.
+For example, a business continuity plan would likely include a strategy for maintaining operations in the event of a cyber attack, while a disaster recovery plan would include steps for recovering any lost data and patching up vulnerabilities to return to business as usual.

 Disaster recovery plans are set in motion after an emergency event is over, and these plans are sustained until business has returned to some semblance of normal.
 In a pandemic scenario, an organization might begin implementing a disaster recovery plan, which could include bringing employees back to the office, once case numbers dropped significantly and the threat of contagion was minimal.